5 Tips to Improve Your Next Nonprofit Video

 3. Define Your Audience

-4. Focus On Key Messages
+4. Focus on Key Messages

-Just as you need to be specific about your objective and audience for the video, you also need to focus your key messages.
+Just as you need to be specific about your objective and audience for the nonprofit video, you also need to focus on your key messages.
 Including too many ideas in the video will reduce the impact of your messaging.
 Identify two or three messages.
 Of those, what is the single most persuasive statement or compelling visual that will achieve the objective?
 Keep it simple.
 Avoid generalities.
 Be sure the messaging aligns with the desired outcome.

 5. Brainstorm B-Roll

-Professional videographers will create captivating organizational videos if you are able to help identify compelling visuals that are specific to your organization.
+Professional videographers will create captivating nonprofit organizational videos if you are able to help identify compelling visuals that are specific to your organization.
 Consider involving your staff, volunteers, and board to brainstorm images that show, rather than tell, the purpose and mission of your organization.
 Are there locations, special events or opportunities happening that showcase a particular program or feature people interacting?
 To connect with your audience, go beyond people speaking to the camera from behind a desk.
-The wider variety of b-roll available, the more dynamic your video will become.
+The wider the variety of b-roll available, the more dynamic your video will become.
 Your visuals need to support and prove your key messages.
 Develop a long list of possible locations to film.
 Having too many options is a great problem to have.
 Even if a shot isn’t in the final cut of your video, it is useful and valuable for future video projects.

 With the right combination of planning, creativity, and teamwork, your video storytelling project will be a great success.